Hyperfocus by Chris Bailey (B1 Level)

 1. What is Hyperfocus?

-Hyperfocus is the state of giving your full attention to one task.
-When you are in hyperfocus, you are not thinking about other things.
-You are only working on what is important right now.
+Hyperfocus has been described as the state of giving your full attention to one single task.
+When you are in hyperfocus, you are not thinking about anything else.
+You have learned to work only on what really matters in the moment.

-“When you focus deeply, you do your best work.”
+“When you have focused deeply, you have done your best work.”

 2. Choose the Right Task